hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 2. **Build tools to support human creativity**
 3. **Improve conventional algorithms, with inspiration from human creative behaviors.**

 Most of the CC papers I've looked at appear to be aiming for the first goal: making computers that are considered creative in some way.
-(Sometimes I'm not sure from reading the paper which of these is the goal.)
 The other goals seem very worthwhile to me; it's the first goal that I'm skeptical about, and that's what this blog post is mainly about.

-[This 2014 blog post](https://www.creativitypost.com/article/what_is_computational_creativity), covers a lot of this territory about the goals for the field, and the various versions of the problem statement that different researchers and communities have asserted, as well as challenges in defining the problem.
+[This 2014 blog post](https://www.creativitypost.com/article/what_is_computational_creativity) covers a lot of this territory about the goals for the field, and the various versions of the problem statement that different researchers and communities have asserted, as well as challenges in defining the problem.

 Why could computers be creative?